availproject/op-evm/docs/design.md

 ### P2P Network

 All nodes are connected via P2P network, to quickly receive & spread the information about latest blocks and potential fraud proofs.
+More detailed networking specification shall be documented later.

 ## Block Ordering

 ### Ordering from Avail

-This specification proposes a design where there can be multiple distributed sequencers working alone without a strict process controlling which one takes turn in block generation.
-The incentive mechanisms discourage conflicts, which should be enough to keep number of conflicting blocks low and relatively rare.

-### Incentives
+The block ordering comes strictly from Avail.
+The order of the blocks is the order they appear in Avail.

+## Incentive structure

 On every block that the sequencer generates, there must be a stake that gets locked until the block gets finalized.
 In the event of submission of invalid block, followed by successful fraud proofe generation, the corresponding sequencer looses the stake.

-This guides two important aspects:

-1. The sequencer does its best to ensure validity of the transactions against then known blockchain state.
-2. The sequencer does its best to avoid competing blocks, where contained transactions, submitted by two distinct sequencers, modify the shared account state.

-Especially the number 2. of those aspects is such that discourages running your own sequencer "for the fun".
-Still, it doesn't prevent an application rollup to doing so, if they feel that they get unfair treatment by central sequencer.
+TODO: Draw a sequence diagram.

 ## Block